aptuckey/DungeonScroller/README.md

 # DungeionScroller

-Installation
+**BE AWARE THERE IS SOUND.
+Check the volume slider in settings when you open the game **

-**BE AWARE** THERE IS SOUND.
-Check the volume slider in settings when you open the game
+Installation Instructions

 WINDOWS:

 	Download all the project files, extract, and run dungeonScroller.exe